 LeafFilter: Thanks so much for chatting with us, Nick!
 Tell us a bit about yourself — When did you get started with LeafFilter?

 Nick: I got started with LeafFilter in January of 2020.
 The company is growing and the structure is firm, every department is well-versed, everyone is dedicated to helping grow the business, and the employee culture is strong.
 LeafFilter has been a fantastic fit for me.

 LeafFilter: That’s great to hear!
 And you bring some military experience to the table with you, correct?

 Nick: Yes, I spent 13 years in the U.S. Army.
 The first six years were spent as a Combat Arms Staff Sergeant.
-The last seven, I went from Junior Recruiter to being Program Manager of Social Media Engagement for Northern California.
+For the last seven years, I went from Junior Recruiter to Program Manager of Social Media Engagement for Northern California.

 LeafFilter: That is an incredible journey.
 Did you always know you wanted to serve?